diegoddox/react-notification-center/README.md

 npm start
 ```

-and take a look at the file `developement/App.js`
+open your browser att `http://localhost:4001` and take a look at the file `developement/App.js`

 ### TODO:
 improve documentation.